 Dermatitis herpetiformis is an intensely pruritic, chronic, autoimmune, papulovesicular cutaneous eruption strongly associated with celiac disease.
 Typical findings are clusters of intensely pruritic, erythematous, urticarial lesions, as well as vesicles, papules, and bullae, usually distributed symmetrically on extensor surfaces.
 Diagnosis is by skin biopsy with direct immunofluorescence testing.
 Treatment is usually with dapsone or sulfapyridine and a gluten-free diet.

-Dermatitis herpetiformis often occurs in young adults but can occur in children and older people.
-It is rare in blacks and Asians.
+Dermatitis herpetiformis most often occurs in adults aged about 30 to 40 but can occur in children and older adults (1).
+It is rare in Black and Asian people.

 Almost all patients with dermatitis herpetiformis have celiac disease histologically, but in most cases the celiac disease is asymptomatic.
 Dermatitis herpetiformis develops in 15 to 25% of patients with celiac disease.
 Patients may have a higher incidence of other autoimmune disorders (including thyroid disorders, pernicious anemia, and diabetes) and small-bowel lymphoma.
 IgA deposits collect in the dermal papillary tips and attract neutrophils; they can be eliminated by a gluten-free diet.